 1. For two weeks before the flush, put 9-12 droppers (note that the droppers do not fill more than 1/2 way) or 1 ½ -2 tsp Fos Formula in 1 quart of unfiltered organic apple juice and drink throughout the day.
 This is the most important part of a gall stone diet as it should help to soften the stones.

-2. The week of the flush, from Monday to Saturday add ¼ cup of the beet recipe to your salad at lunch and dinner.
+2. The week of the flush, from Monday to Saturday, add ¼ cup of the beet recipe to your salad at lunch and dinner.
 This is optional but very helpful.
-Take 1 tsp. of Epsom Salts (available at a local pharmacy) in ¾ cup water before bed.
-If it feels like too much, reduce to ½ tsp.
+Take 1 tsp.
+Epsom Salts in ¾ cup of water before bed.
+Suppose it feels like too much, reduce it to ½ tsp.